5 Ways to Create A Value-Driven Company Culture

 5. Use your values to help guide day-to-day decisions

-While larger, coordinated company efforts to live and celebrate your company’s values are important to shoot for, you can also instill company values on a more steady and low-key way too by using them as a guide for the decisions that you make as a team on a regular basis.
+While larger, coordinated company efforts to live and celebrate your company’s values are important to shoot for, you can also instill company values on a more steady and low-key way too by tying values to your employees’ individual goals and using them as a guide for the decisions that you make across the organization on a regular basis.

 For example, when you’re evaluating whether a job candidate is a good fit, use your company’s values to help guide the conversation: is the candidate likely to live up to X value if hired? does the candidate show signs of X value on their own, without us suggesting it? will the candidate believe in and thrive in a culture like ours that cares about X Y Z values?